Ghent Bio-Energy Valley

-The Ghent Bio-Energy Valley is a joint initiative, started in 2005, of Ghent University, the city of Ghent, the Port of Ghent, the Development Agency East Flanders, and a number of industrial companies.
+The Ghent Bio-Energy Valley (Gent Bio-energievallei) is a joint initiative, started in 2005, of Ghent University, the city of Ghent, the Port of Ghent, the Development Agency East Flanders, and a number of industrial companies.
 The initiative aims at the development of biofuels and bio-enzymes.
 It is an initiative of Professor Wim Soetaert of the university and aiming towards a bio-based economy.